CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Transferring-Data-with-Globus.md

 - "How do I move data from Globus to my machine?"
 objectives:
 - "Move sample data from a repository to Globus, then to your computer to Globus"
+keypoints:
+- "A collection is a named location containing data you can access with Globus. "
+- "Collections can be hosted on many different kinds of systems."
 ---
 # Transferring Data from and to Mana Using Globus Connect Personal